syncfusion-content/windowsforms-docs/WindowsForms/Chart/Exporting.md

 Post Script</td></tr>
 </table>

-If the specified extension is none of the above, then the chart is exported as a bitmap.
+N> If the specified extension is none of the above, then the chart is exported as a bitmap.

 During runtime, the Chart control can be saved as a file using the Chart Toolbar save option.